Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

-In Fig.~\ref{Fig::broad_fit_harm_sp} we illustrate the sensitivity to $\Gamma$, by comparing the best reconstruction obtained by fixing $\Gamma$ to the mean phonon lifetime $\Gamma^{ph}$, with the optimal solution yielding $\Gamma^{tr}$.
-In Fig.~\ref{Fig::kappa_current+phonon+md} we show the resulting thermal conductivity obtained from our reconstruction, which closely follows the experimental values, in particular the rapid increase at lower temperatures, which is not captured by the use of phonon lifetimes in the Peierls-Boltzmann equation.
+In Fig.~\ref{Fig::kappa_current+phonon+md} we then show the resulting thermal conductivity obtained from our reconstruction.
+Our data closely follow the experimental values, in particular they capture the rapid increase at lower temperatures, which is not reproduced by the use of phonon lifetimes in the Peierls-Boltzmann equation.
+Uncertainties of the obtained thermal conductivity are largely dominated by the spectral reconstruction, and different model assumptions introduce variations of around $\sim 10 \%$.
+Although we have not observed major finite size effects, we may expect that larger system sizes would be needed further down in temperature, in order to resolve the much larger lifetimes expected there \cite{supplementary}.

+From the inset of Fig.~\ref{Fig::kappa_current+phonon+md}, we finally see that the different behavior of $\kappa$ vs $\kappa_{PB}$ directly reflects the strong increase of the extracted transport lifetime, $\tau^{tr}=1/2\Gamma^{tr}$, compared to the weighted phonon lifetime, $\overline{\tau^{ph}_{PB}}$.
+Since our normal mode lifetimes are not limited by perturbation theory, this difference hints to the necessity of including vertex corrections for the current correlations at lower temperatures.

-\paragraph*{Conclusions.--} In this work, we have introduced a general methodology for calculating the thermal conductivity of insulating solids, making maximal use of the information obtained from equilibrium PIMC calculations.
+\paragraph*{Conclusions.--} In this work, we have introduced a general methodology for calculating the thermal conductivity of insulating solids, making maximal use of the information extracted from equilibrium PIMC calculations.
 The PIMC simulations allow us to obtain in a non-perturbative manner the effective vibrational density of states.
 This information is used to build a reasonable prior {\em ansatz} for the heat current correlation function.
-The latter is next used to effectively invert the imaginary time correlation function, eventually giving access to the spectral density.
+The latter is next employed to effectively invert the imaginary time correlation function, eventually giving access to the spectral density.
+Precise information on the singular structure of the spectral density is thus essential for our strategy to work.
 Our calculations for solid argon show that the method leads to results consistent with experiment, and that the rise of the thermal conductivity at low temperatures is basically due to a transport lifetime which differs from the phonon lifetime obtained from normal mode analysis, as single phonon scattering does not lead to a full decorrelation of the heat current.
-Our method provides a computational framework for calculating heat transport in insulating solids within Path Integral Monte Carlo or Path Integral Molecular Dynamics methods.
-Although here we have focused on a perfect, simple crystal, our approach directly extends to more complex crystals or amorphous systems, where it should provide a definitive assessment of the role and importance of quantum effects at low temperatures~\cite{Lory2017,Leggett2013,Zamponi2020}.
+This is illustrated in the inset of Fig.~\ref{Fig::kappa_current+phonon+md}, which shows that the transport lifetime increases sharply at low temperature (and presumably diverges as $T\rightarrow 0$ in a perfect crystal), while phonon lifetimes remain finite due to zero point motion.